DivanteLtd/next/packages/core/rfcs/use-user-address-factory.md

 ## Commerce Tools Integration
 In order to integrate CT we need a user instance to update it.
 It's required, because addresses are being updated through user update endpoint.

-Below example when adding an address
+Below example when adding an address:

 ### Factory params
 ```TS